atukai/theme-middleware/README.md

 # Theme Middleware
-Support themes middleware.
-It is designed for Zend Expressive.
+Support themes middleware that allows to switch between themes.
+It is generally designed for Zend Expressive.

 ## Installation